sipeed/MaixPy/docs/doc/en/vision/camera.md

 The system will automatically switch; simply replace the hardware to use.

+## Adjusting the Camera Focus

+The MaixCAM comes with a manually adjustable focus lens by default.
+You can physically twist the lens to adjust the focal length.
+If the image appears blurry, try rotating the lens clockwise or counterclockwise to bring the image into clear focus.

 ## Getting Images from the Camera

 Using MaixPy to easily get images: